oslo-pm/oslo-pm.github.io/npw2018/index.md

 ## Partners (Sponsors)

-[Partners](https://github.com/oslo-pm/NPW2018/issues/6) this conference is a good way to present your brand positively to the attendees, enabling you to build up your company's image within the Perl community.
+Being a [Partner](https://github.com/oslo-pm/NPW2018/issues/6) for this conference is a good way to present your brand positively to the attendees, enabling you to build up your company's image within the Perl community.

 We would like to help you create a meaningful relationship, providing you with opportunities not only for advertising, but for making contacts and even